 Licensing Vs Registrations

-Non-cyclists often argue registration is the solution to the issues surrounding sharing the roads.
+Non-cyclists often argue that registration is the solution to the issues surrounding sharing the roads.
 The reality is that not a single country in the world has cycle registration, though it has certainly been closely considered and studied.
 The issues are many of course, but ultimately the establishment, maintenance and policing of such a scheme is unworkable.

-In any event, registration doesn’t solve the issue of behaviour on the road, be it cars, motorbikes, or bicycles.
-Every time we witness a car speeding past us, pulling in front of us, tailgating, etc: they are all registered cars.
-The registration doesn’t stop them breaking the road rules.
+In any event, registration doesn’t solve the issue of bad behaviour on the road, be it by cars, motorbikes, or bicycles.
+Every time we witness a car speeding past us, cutting us off or tailgating etc, they are all registered cars.
+Being registered doesn’t stop motorists from breaking the road rules.

-Without the deterrent of correct policing and infringements for cyclists doing the wrong thing, simply slapping an annual registration fee on bikes won’t change the conflicts between bikes and vehicles sharing the road.
+Aside from the deterrent of correct policing and infringements for cyclists doing the wrong thing, simply slapping an annual registration fee on bikes won’t change the conflicts between bikes and vehicles sharing the road.

 If registering cyclists was a good idea (or logistically feasible!), then someone would have done it by now – but as yet it has not been introduced anywhere in the world.
 Paying registration will not legitimise the rights that cyclists already have to ride on the roads in safety: this needs to come from acceptance and mutual respect from all road users, as well as a bit of common sense and courtesy from all parties!
 Using the roads in harmony: it is that simple.

 Written by Shine Lawyers.
-Last modified: December 2, 2019.
+Last modified: September 14, 2020.